19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Scrolls.md

 	1. Once the [Mythril](../Mythril.md) is in the ink, it can only be used for scribing.
 	2. A [Writing Kit](../../Items%20and%20Gear/Gear/50%20Coins/Writing%20Kit.md) has enough ink to scribe 10 spell scrolls.
 3. It takes a *full day* to scribe a spell.
-	1. You cannot benefit from a [Full Rest](../../Game%20Procedures/Exploration/Resting.md#Full%20Rest) that day.

 ## Learning Spells From Spell Scrolls